shenef/Boktai-Speedrunning/src/xover_battle/crossover_battle.md

 - 1 copy of Boktai 2 or 3 with a save file
 - 1 copy of MMBN 5 or Rockman.EXE 6

+> [!NOTE]
-_Note: A save file for MMBN 5 or Rockman.EXE 6 is not required, however data will be lost upon resetting the game if there is none._
+> A save file for MMBN 5 or Rockman.EXE 6 is not required, however data will be lost upon resetting the game if there is none.

 ### Console